 Sugarplum Festival of Trees

 The major TWIGS fundraising project is the annual Sugarplum Festival of Trees held each November.
-This year the Sugarplum Festival of Trees will take place November 16-18 at the Presidential Banquet Center in Kettering.
-This holiday extravaganza is a Dayton tradition and features a spectacular holiday Gala, amazing shopping at the Boutique and Nutcracker Sweets, a fun-filled fashion show at the ladies' luncheon and Breakfast with Santa.
+This year the Sugarplum Festival of Trees will take place November 22-24 at the Presidential Banquet Center in Kettering.
+This holiday extravaganza is a Dayton tradition and features a spectacular holiday Gala, amazing shopping at the Boutique and Nutcracker Sweets, a fun-filled ladies' luncheon and Breakfast with Santa.
 Learn more about how to get involved here.

 Gem City Jam and Hoopla

 TWIGs also host the Gem City Jam and Hoopla held each August at NCR Country Club.
 This golf outing features the head basketball coaches at Wright State University and the University of Dayton.
 There is a lively silent and live auction and guests are welcome to attend.
-The 2012 Gem City Jam and Hoopla took place on August 20, 2012 and raised $120,496.58.
-Learn more.
+The 2013 Gem City Jam and Hoopla took place on August 19, 2013 and raised $100,000.

-At the January 2012 annual meeting, TWIGs presented Charlie Foley, chair of Dayton Children’s Board of Trustees, with a check for $271,500.
+At the January 2013 annual meeting, TWIGs presented Vishal Soin, chair of Dayton Children’s Board of Trustees, with a check for $295,000.
 This donation will support the Auxiliary pledge of $500,000 over three years to provide funding toward the Pediatric Cancer and Blood Disorders Care Endowment.
 This endowment was created to enhance and already family-focused cancer care program that will connect patients with multiple resources dealing with care, treatment, education, support groups and other resources.
 Annual interest generated by this endowment will eventually fund a social work position, a child life specialist specifically assigned to the cancer program and patient/family educational materials.